proxytranslation/user-docs/introduction/getting-started.md

 For more information see our [blog](https://www.easyling.com/blog/try-sales-tool-lsps-freelancers/) or this short [video](https://www.easyling.com/features/mass-sales-tool/)

-## On the Workbench
+## The Workbench

 You can export all source segments, translate them in your CAT tool of choice and then reimport your results.
 But going through that cycle for every small change would get rapidly tedious - wouldn't it be great if you could edit & control your translations in the cloud, where it would all update in real time?
 You're looking for the Workbench.

-In Pages View, you can hover over any page - a menu will show up right next to it - choose 'Translation in List View' and you'll be taken to the Workbench in a different tab.
+In Pages list, you can right click any page and choose 'Translation workbench (list view)' and you'll be taken to the Workbench in a different tab.

-If the Dashboard is the Project Management Center in Easyling, then the Workbench is the cloud CAT tool, where translation itself takes place.
+If the Dashboard 2.0 is the Project Management Center in Easyling, then the Workbench is the cloud CAT tool, where translation itself takes place.
 There are many features you can use in the Workbench to make working with websites easier - see the 'Workbench' section of this manual for the details.

 ## The 3-Phase Workflow